ThePhD/ThePhD.github.io/_posts/2018-05-17-Lua Bindings Shootout.markdown

 For code which calls a Lua function from C++, it becomes clear that storing values and persisting a reference count in C++ for an object representation of the Lua type is a huge win (Lua function, multi return, and other benchmarks that call a Lua function through C++).

-It is slightly unintuitive in the Plain C API to store something in the registry first, because just calling `Lua_getglobal(L, "my_func")` puts `my_func` on the stack exactly where I need it to be before setting up said stack to perform a `Lua_pcall`.
+It is slightly unintuitive in the Plain C API to store something in the registry first, because just calling `lua_getglobal(L, "my_func")` puts `my_func` on the stack exactly where I need it to be before setting up said stack to perform a `lua_pcall`.
 Older benchmarks demonstrate a clear win when doing this too, but I have eliminated that difference for the sake of making sure the most performant way of doing things is benchmarked.

 ## Observations